-This October, we held the first Alliance MBS MBA elective in Tokyo and it was a big success.
+We recently hosted our first MBA elective course in Tokyo and it was a big success.
 Despite being hit by both a typhoon and an earthquake, the Global MBA team pulled together and the workshop continued despite the extreme conditions.

-The first day of the elective was held online so everyone could remain safe and dry while the worst typhoon in 60 years raged outside.
-Luckily for everyone, the second and third days were beautiful and students gathered to hone their knowledge of negotiation skills at the British Council’s beautiful Japanese headquarters.
+The first day of the negotiation skills elective was held online so everyone could remain safe and dry while the worst typhoon in 60 years raged outside.
+Luckily for everyone, the second and third days were beautiful and students gathered to hone their knowledge and skills at the British Council’s beautiful Japanese headquarters.

 Rob Pearson, a UK-based Global MBA candidate explained, “For me, it was a pretty critical elective to do.”
 He said that the course gave him a “structured approach to negotiation that can be used in everyday life, from sales engagements through to very difficult legal and merger and acquisition engagements.
 Malcolm, who led our module was phenomenal and give us some key insights into perhaps a more real-world approach to of negotiation.”

 Rob, who is a digital transformation consultant and tech entrepreneur, knew the elective would be immediately applicable.
 “Working with b2b cloud computing, the key takeaway was how to engage with enterprise clients and how to deliver enterprise clients’ expectations within negotiations.
 Maximising the value not just for yourself but also for the client”